 We understand the challenges associated with cerebral palsy, and the impact on the child and family.
 If a doctor failed to apply the accepted standard of care at any point during the pregnancy or birth, and the outcome was a child with cerebral palsy, we can help.
 We urge you to contact us immediately so we can evaluate your case, and advise you how to move forward with legal action.
 The damages pursued in such a case will typically include:

 - Cost of medical care, nursing care, and treatment

 - Other damages, both economic and non-economic

 If your obstetrician made a serious error during the birth process and your child was injured or died, you have the right to seek justice and a fair settlement or jury award.
 Careful scrutiny and analysis of the labor-and-delivery nursing and neonatal care are an integral part of a medical negligence birth trauma investigation.
 Our legal team has the experience, dedication, and knowledge you want on your side.
-It is important that full compensation is aggressively pursed.
 We want your child to have the best possible quality of life, considering his or her condition.

 We urge you to connect with our Seattle cerebral palsy attorneys as soon as possible - timing can be important in injury cases, as the law restricts the period of time in which a lawsuit can be filed.
 Contact us now for help and answers to cerebral palsy questions.
 Call Hardwick & Pendergast, P.S., at (888) 228-3860.